List of user-related terms and definitions.

 A location that is outside the facility that contains the devices being backed up.

 A type of backup in which files are transmitted over the Internet or WAN.
-In the Code42 app, all server-based or cloud destinations are considered online destinations.
+In the Code42 agent, all server-based or cloud destinations are considered online destinations.

 A backup location that is in the same facility as the source devices.